 How it’s calculated

-zued compares each AI engine response against the most relevant content chunk on your page across three dimensions:| Dimension | What it measures |
+zued compares each AI engine response against the most relevant content chunk on your page across four dimensions:| Dimension | Weight | What it measures |

-| Angle | Does your content approach the topic from the same angle as the AI’s answer? |
+| Coverage | Highest | Does your content address the same topics the AI response covers? |

-| Structure | Is your content organized in a way AI systems can extract cleanly? |
+| Structure | Lower | Is your content organised in a way AI systems can extract cleanly? |

 Score levels